MGamalCYSEC/Active-Directory-Enumeration-and-Attacks/AD Enumeration/Initial Enumeration of the Domain.md

+I have no access on Any machine on domain
-# passive identification of any hosts in the network
+# Passive identification of any hosts in the network
 **Key Points**
 	- **AD Users** :We are trying to enumerate valid user accounts we can target for password spraying.
 	- **AD Joined Computers** Key Computers include Domain Controllers, file servers, SQL servers, web servers, Exchange mail servers, database servers, etc.